Alternative Dispute Resolution

 Alternative dispute resolution (ADR) has been utilized by the Florida Court System to resolve disputes for over 30 years, starting with the creation of the first citizen dispute settlement (CDS) center in Dade County in 1975.
 ADR processes offer litigants court-connected opportunities to resolve their disputes without judicial intervention.

-The Florida Dispute Resolution Center is pleased to announce the 22nd Annual Conference for ADR Professionals: "The Challenge of Change" on August 14-16, 2014, at the JW Marriott Grande Lakes in Orlando, Florida.
-View the event summary page for detailed conference agenda and information.
-We look forward to seeing you in August!
+The Florida Dispute Resolution Center held its 22nd Annual Conference for ADR Professionals: "The Challenge of Change" on August 14-16, 2014, at the JW Marriott Grande Lakes in Orlando, Florida.
+The Florida CLE Course approval reference number is 1405028N for 14.5 total credits.
+Click here for conference workshop materials.

 News from the Field

 On June 19, 2014, the Supreme Court issued SC13-1732 amending the Code of Judicial Conduct; the Florida Rules for Certified and Court-Appointed Mediators; the Florida Rules of Civil Procedure; the Florida Rules of Judicial Administration; the Florida Rules of Juvenile Procedure; the Florida Family Law Rules of Procedure – Senior Judges as Mediators.
 SC13-1732 adds additional restrictions on senior judges serving as certified mediators.
 The opinion becomes effective October 1, 2014.

 On July 3, 2014, the Supreme Court issued SC13-1751 In Re: Amendments to the Florida Family Law Rules of Procedure; New Rules for Qualified and Court-Appointed Parenting Coordinators.
 SC13-1751 places the discipline of parenting coordinators with the Dispute Resolution Center.
 The opinion becomes effective immediately.